KiSSEDBYFiR3/e-com-backend/README.md

 # Shadows of Chaos Backend

-A backend for my other project - visual novel Shadows of Chaos.
+A backend for my other project - visual novel Shadows of Chaos(https://github.com/KiSSEDBYFiR3/shadows-of-chaos).

 ## Running the Application Locally